The Phenomenon of Gray Divorce

 Don’t forget the impact your divorce will have on your children

 Even if the kids you share with your spouse have grown, the ending of a marriage they’ve known to exist their entire lives can be traumatic.
 Be sensitive to the emotional effects your divorce will have on them, and keep in mind that sharing the details of your divorce with your adult children could be very painful for them.
 Find a friend or therapist for these sorts of conversations, instead.

-If you’re considering divorce in Illinois, contact the seasoned and compassionate Chicagoland family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt for a consultation, at 630-665-9600, with offices in Carol Stream, St. Charles, and Chicago.
+If you’re considering divorce at a later age in Illinois, contact the seasoned and compassionate Chicagoland attorneys at Johnson, Westra, Broecker, Whittaker & Newitt for a consultation, at 630-665-9600, with offices in Carol Stream, St. Charles, and Chicago.